Saltar al contenido principal

 Challenges of at-home care

-Even though a living situation might seem safe enough for the time being, it may not be equipped for the changes that come with age.
+Even though a living situation might seem safe enough for the time being, it may not be equipped for all the changes that come with age.

 Seniors living independently